mohitbhatt-du/drakvuf-vm-save-restore/README.md

 # drakvuf-vm-save-restore
-Guide for creating vm and making of restore point.
+Guide for creating VM and making of restore point.

-### Step 4: After opening disks, click on partition 4 then click additional settings and follow as shown in below images.
+### Step : After opening disks, click on partition 4 then click additional settings and follow as shown in below images.

 <img title="Image 1" alt="disks1" src="/images/disks.png">